google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 ## Challenge

-The original Bear 71 was developed in Flash; arguably the best interactive storytelling medium of the time.
+The original *Bear 71* was developed in Flash; arguably the best interactive storytelling medium of the time.
 A lot of care went into the technology and it was considered cutting edge.
-5 Years later, the original vision holds up and story is still very relevant, but the technology behind it needs an update.
+5 Years later, the original vision holds up and the story is still relevant, but the technology behind it needs an update.
 Any technology, used creatively, can assist a good story, but Virtual Reality deserves special attention.
 VR has come and gone several times before, but it's finally arrived in the mainstream.
 This is a huge opportunity for storytelling.
 Stories which traditionally happened in front of you, can now happen around you in VR.

-When Bear 71 was built, Adobe Flash was in its golden years.
+When *Bear 71* was built, Adobe Flash was in its golden years.
 Each passing year, Flash's market share shrinks, and with that, previously accessible works are harder and harder to view.
 But with Flash's decline has come the maturation of HTML 5.
 Furthermore, VR is being taken more seriously than ever as a real